-Four scheduled critiques will occur during the semester, see course calendar for specific dates.
+Five scheduled critiques will occur during the semester, see course calendar for specific dates.
 Individual meeting/critiques will be held during class periods in order to provide students with feedback.
 The attention and participation of each class member is expected.
 These critiques are geared toward developing critical thinking skills with regard to your technical, formal, and conceptual development.
 Remember: The critique is of the work and not a critique of you as an individual.
 Unsuccessful projects are not the end of the world, but an opportunity to learn and grow.

-If you know you have to miss a critique date, arrangements need to be approved by me and only under dire circumstances will that occur.
+NO LATE WORK ACCEPTED!!
+Coming to critique without your project (NO Painting) equals a ZERO.
+(Exceptions, see Absentee Policy).
+If you know you have to miss a critique date arrangements need to be approved by me and only under dire circumstances will that occur.
 Unfinished and underdeveloped projects will be noted and reflected in your project assessment.